aitanaviudes/wx250s_scripts/README.md

-# pipeline worflow
+# Pipeline Worflow

-## Camera and Interbotix arm setup
+## Camera and Interbotix Arm Setup

 run in a terminal: